Skip to content

 • Skills

-They will ‘graduate’ through the levels and as soon as they are awarded their first tie, they start collecting for the next.
+Students graduate through the levels and as soon as they are awarded their first tie, they will start collecting for the next.

 Ties are awarded in assemblies and replace the standard school tie.